-Writing this Dell XPS 15 2020 review gave me a surprising experience: I was completely okay with letting my desktop collect dust for a few days.
-Yes, Dell’s latest 15-inch laptop packs 10th Gen Intel power (we're waiting on Tiger Lake) and discrete Nvidia graphics into a slim and attractive package.
-And it delivers what a lot of people want: workstation-like performance in a decidedly non-workstation-like design.
+The Dell XPS 15 (2020) review I've written for you here afforded me a surprising experience: I was completely okay with letting my desktop collect dust for a few days.
+The truth is, Dell’s latest 15-inch laptop packs 10th Gen Intel power (we're waiting on Tiger Lake) and discrete Nvidia graphics into a slim, attractive package.
+And it delivers what a lot of people want: workstation-like performance in a decidedly un-workstation-like design.

-- Augment your laptop with the best webcams
+- Equip your new laptop with the best mice for your needs

 - The best college laptops